darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 ## Intro

-During the development of [a game data navigation tool]({{.DarkstatUrl}}), I encountered a need to calculate all shortest paths between 2218 vertices, having 15125 edges in a bidirectional graph.
+During the development of [a game data viewing tool for a space simulator]({{.DarkstatUrl}}), I encountered a need to calculate all shortest paths between 2218 vertices, having 15125 edges in a bidirectional graph.
 That is required to calculate profit per time, for different trading routes in a game of flying between star systems and trading. ^_^.

 ## Floyd All Shortest Paths